kr8gz/malb8dge.py/README.md

 ```

 ### Expressions
-Normally, an expression is something that can be evaluated to return a value.
+An expression is something that can be evaluated to return a value. malb8dge
-This definition does not really fit malb8dge expressions very well, since some
-operators act more like statements (but still return a value).

-malb8dge expressions consist of one or more values chained together with
+expressions consist of one or more values chained together with *binary
-*binary operators*.
+operators*.

 Examples:
 ```